-Associate Degree RN Students BSN or BSN/MS Programs:
+Associate Degree RN Students

+BSN or BSN/MS Programs:

-- 1. 2.5 Q.P.A.
-If less than that, may be admitted on a discretionary basis to the BSN program only. - 2.
-Current RN License or eligible to write NCLEX exam.
+- 2.5 Q.P.A.
+Under 2.5, may be admitted on a discretionary basis to the BSN program only. - Current RN License or eligible to write NCLEX exam.
 Clinical courses may not be taken until licensed.